 In 1978, thirteen women joined forces and devoted their time, effort, and resources to establish the North Hills Women’s Center (NHWC).
 Equipped with a budget of just $13.78, NHWC developed a specialized program of intervention, support, and educational services for victims of DV in the northern and western regions of Allegheny County.
 In November of 1982, NHWC incorporated as Crisis Center North (CCN).
 In 1983, CCN became a program member of the Pennsylvania Coalition Against Domestic Violence (PCADV).

-Engaged 11,614 youths through 386 school-based prevention education programs in ten Pittsburgh-area school districts.
+Engaged 15,315 youths through 573 school-based prevention education programs in ten Allegheny County school districts.

 Program Award: Victim Assistance Canine Program (Paws For Empowerment)